isaacnmm/pestpolicy-hugo2XX/content/posts/how-does-oiling-prevent-rusting/index.md

 * *This process prevents the initiation and formation of rust on iron metal.

 Ideally, rust is scientifically referred to as hydrated Iron (III) Oxide or in common terms identified as corrosion or oxidation of the iron metal. * *Many methods can be used in preventing rusting.
-But, application considerations should bear in mind the particular item under rust [prevent](https://pestpolicy.com/prevent-paint-overspray/) easier matching.
+But, application considerations should bear in mind the particular item under rust [prevent](https://pestpolicy.com/prevent-paint-overspray/)easier matching.
 Remember, its advisable to wear protective gear when oiling metal for safety purposes. *

 ##  Details: How Does Oiling Prevent Rusting